a-bonus/a-bonus.github.io/m3-lecture.md

 ## Learning Objectives

-By the end of this lecture, you will be able to:
+By the end of this module, you will be able to:

 1. **Distinguish between independent-samples and paired-samples designs** and choose the appropriate t-test
 2. **Understand the conceptual foundation** of comparing two means using distributions of mean differences